 When you’re hiring as a team you need accessible, actionable feedback.
 Create an interview kit for a structured hiring process and ensure that every candidate is assessed accurately and consistently:

 - All candidates are asked the same questions, in the same order

 - Responses are evaluated via a scorecard using a consistent rating scale

 - The scorecards you create are automatically attached to the appropriate stage of the candidate’s profile, accessible by the whole team

 - Feedback is gathered on the candidate profile, where the team can review and take action

-Interview kits are added to a job in the Assessments section of the job editor.
+Interview kits are added to a job in the Workflow section of the job editor.
 Kits can be made for draft, published or internal positions.

 You can create a kit from scratch, import a kit from your Templates or create a kit automatically based on the job requirements.
 All these options are available as you continue to put the kit together.